 Political situations can change since this interview took place.
 Please check the GOV.UK Foreign travel advice before venturing to a country.

 Kyla from Where Is The World chats about visiting Luang Prabang with kids (Laos).

-Hubby and I dipped out toe into Laos over a decade ago.
-We are desperate to get back to South East Asia and would love to explore more of Laos with the boys.
+Hubby and I dipped out toe into Laos over a decade ago and is a place that we sadly missed on our recent 10 weeks backpacking Southeast Asia.
 Kyla has certainly got my feet itching and travel juices flowing with this month’s interview!